caviyacht/SodaDungeon2Mod/readme.md

 Installing Caviar is as easy as counting to 3.

-1) Download the version of Caviar that you want (preferablly the latest release).
+1) Download the version of Caviar that you want (preferablly the latest release)
+   - Download the `Assembly-CSharp.dll` file from the releases section
+2) Find your Soda Dungeon 2 installation folder
+   - This is typically found here: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed`
+3) Copy the downloaded dll into the directory from step 2

-   - Note: Caviar is versioned the same as the game's version.
+> Note: Caviar is versioned the same as the game's version.
 To find the correct version, on the game title screen click the version number at the bottom to get the build number.
 This number is the version of Caviar to download.
-   - Download the `Assembly-CSharp.dll` file from the releases section.
-2) Find your Soda Dungeon 2 installation folder.
-   - This is typically found here: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed`.
-3) Copy the downloaded dll into the directory from step 2.

 ## Uninstalling

 Uninstalling Caviar is super simple.

-1) Open Steam.
+1) Open Steam
-2) Find Soda Dungeon 2 in your massive game list.
+2) Find Soda Dungeon 2 in your massive game list
-3) Right-click Soda Dungeon 2 and click `Properties`.
+3) Right-click Soda Dungeon 2 and click `Properties`
 4) Click `Local Files`
-5) Click `Verify integrity of game files...`.
+5) Click `Verify integrity of game files...`
-6) Follow the prompts.
+6) Follow the prompts

 # Known Issues